Sahar

 Researches and writes about type and print history.

-Outside of her practical work, she is working to complete her PhD on the history of Gurmukhi type that was designed and developed by British printers from the early 19th century.
-She is doing this at Birmingham City University under the supervision of Dr Caroline Archer-Parré and Dr Fiona Ross, with a full STEAM scholarship from BCU university.
+Outside of her practical work, she holds a PhD on the history of Gurmukhi type designed and developed by British printers in the 19th and 20th centuries.
+She holds her degree from Birmingham City University, which granted her a full STEAM scholarship for the duration of her doctoral studies.
 An article containing one chapter of her thesis, The Gurmukhi Type of Oxford University Press has already been published by the Midland History journal.
 She is also a member of the Centre for Print History and Culture, where she contributes with activities like co-curating a two day international conference titled Script, print, and letterforms in global contexts: the visual and the material.
-The outcome of this conference was a book she is now editing with her fellow curators, to be published next year by Peter Lang.
+The outcome of this conference was a book she is now editing with her fellow curators, to be published soon by Peter Lang.
 She sometimes writes short pieces for Alphabettes.com where she is a member.
 She also contributed to this first issue of Typegeist on the issue of Decentralizing type with her article Through The Typographic Looking Glass: Reflections On The Concept Of “Decentralizing” Type.

 Speaks at conferences and judges design competitions

 From her first presentation at ATypI 2017 in Montreal, she has continued to share what she knows about the various aspects of type, print history, and calligraphy whenever possible.
-This includes TypoLabs 2017 (Liberating Digital Type from the Metal Rectangle panel); Centre for Printing History & Culture Annual Symposium (Punjabi printing: a historical analysis of design, production and consumption from 1800); Type Directors Club Judges Night 2018 (Sours, flips, and fancies); TypoLabs 2018 (On extending connections (AKA making it fit) with José Solé); Birmingham Design Festival 2018 (The future is no longer what it used to be: an overview of variable fonts); ISType 2019 (Muses, methods, and thereafter), ATypI 2020 Working Seminar (PhDs in Europe: Students); TypeTech Meetup 2021 (Web multiscript and web typography panel); TypeCal 2021 (The cultural Narrative of Letters); and ATypI Tech Talks 2021 (Thinking Outside the Vox panel).
+This includes TypoLabs 2017 (Liberating Digital Type from the Metal Rectangle panel); Centre for Printing History & Culture Annual Symposium (Punjabi printing: a historical analysis of design, production and consumption from 1800); Type Directors Club Judges Night 2018 (Sours, flips, and fancies); TypoLabs 2018 (On extending connections (AKA making it fit) with José Solé); Birmingham Design Festival 2018 (The future is no longer what it used to be: an overview of variable fonts); ISType 2019 (Muses, methods, and thereafter), ATypI 2020 Working Seminar (PhDs in Europe: Students); TypeTech Meetup 2021 (Web multiscript and web typography panel); TypeCal 2021 (The cultural Narrative of Letters); ATypI Tech Talks 2021 (Thinking Outside the Vox panel); and a Futuress roundtable, (Who Gets to Design Arabic Typography).

 Apart from taking the microphone when it’s offered, she has also been on the judging panel of design competitions like the Type Directors Club’s annual type design competition, ADC Young Guns, and the Updike Prize for Student Type Design.